kwannoel/121-chat/README.md

 - Chatting

-Type your message and send EOF with `^D`, the text will be forwarded to the other chat client.
+Type your message press `ENTER` and send `EOF` to terminal with `^D`, the text will be forwarded to the other chat client.

 - Disconnect